PythonForMatlabProgrammers/PythonForMatlabProgrammers/docs/06-Ecosystem.md

        [50, 72, 98]])
 ```

-Now let's look a matrix product, using the `@` operator.
-Rather than print() the
+Now let's look at a matrix product, using the `@` operator.
+Rather than save and then print() the
-result, we'll not save the result and allow Python to print to the screen.
+result, we'll skip the save and allow Python to print to the screen.
 ```python
 >>> a = np.array( [[1,2]
                    [3,4]])